ll7/paf22/doc/dev_rounds/sprint_4.md

   * What should the path look like, how dense should it be?
   * How should we handle re-planning of the path?
 New message?

+### Results

+* Acting
+  * ACC controlled by decision tree
+  * Possibility of ACC to work with static obstacles
+  * two topics for target speed.
+Perception publishes the street limits to one topic, planning publishes an artificial target speed e.g. at intersections to another topic.
+Acting takes the minimal value.
+Planning send a predefined value to give priority to street limit speed
+  * path points can be as far away from each other as we want as long a linear interpolation is feasible.
+  * New message for new path is the way to go, regular updates for the path would be nice

 ## Acting

+no questions so far

 ## Perception

+no questions so far

 ### Sources